rasrobo/AutoTranscribe/readme.md

 By using AutoTranscribe, you can streamline your workflow, save time, and make your recorded content more accessible and useful.

-Here's the continuation of the README content, focusing on the implementation details and usage instructions:

 ## Implementation Details

 AutoTranscribe is implemented as a bash script that utilizes several key components: